 2. Publication frequency

-Práticas da História publishes two issues a year.
+Práticas da História publishes two issues a year (june and december).

 3. Open access policy and Copyright

 Práticas da História is an open access journal that provides free access to its contents, with the aim of promoting the exchange of knowledge.
 Authors remain the copyrights holders and grant third parties the right to use, reproduce and share the articles according to the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 Práticas da História is archived on RUN: Repository of the NOVA University.
 We encourage authors to self-archive their published articles in the repository of their institution.